simran252/lt-browser/README.md

 Documentation in the source is rooted in [docs/README.md](docs/README.md).

-Learn how to [Get Around the Chromium Source Code Directory Structure ](https://www.chromium.org/developers/how-tos/getting-around-the-chrome-source-code).
+Learn how to [Get Around the LT Browser Source Code Directory Structure ](https://www.chromium.org/developers/how-tos/getting-around-the-chrome-source-code).

 For historical reasons, there are some small top level directories.
 Now the